Tennis-Osaka finds support after decision to skip press at French Open

+“I find this day relaxing instead of focusing on the race,” Kanaan said at the Indy 500 media day.
+“Some people hate the media.

+“I think it’s silly.
+It’s not about you, the sport will survive.
+Somebody else will do those interviews.”

-According to the Grand Slam rule book, players can be fined up to $20,000 for skipping a media conference but Osaka was ready to accept any sanction.
+According to the Grand Slam rule book, players can be fined up to $20,000 for skipping a media conference but Osaka said she was ready to accept any sanction.

 Osaka hoped the “considerable amount” that she expected to forfeit would go towards a mental health charity.

-“I’m writing this to say I’m not going to do any press during Roland Garros,” the Japanese world number two, who lives in the United States, wrote on Twitter on Wednesday.
+“I’m writing this to say I’m not going to do any press during Roland Garros,” Japan’s Osaka, who lives in the United States, wrote on Twitter.

-“I’ve often felt that people have no regard for athletes’ mental health, and this rings true whenever I see a press conference or partake in one.
+“I’ve often felt that people have no regard for athletes’ mental health, and this rings true whenever I see a press conference or partake in one,” she added.

-“We’re often sat there and asked questions that we’ve been asked multiple times before or asked questions that bring doubt into our minds, and I’m just not going to subject myself to people that doubt me.”
+“We’re often sat there and asked questions that we’ve been asked multiple times before, and I’m just not going to subject myself to people that doubt me.”

-Expecting players to answer questions after losses amounted to “kicking a person while they’re down”, Osaka added.

-Sports psychologist Daria Abramowicz, who works with French Open winner Swiatek and travels with the teenaged Pole’s team, said she appreciated Osaka’s concern about facing questions after a defeat.
+Sports psychologist Daria Abramowicz, who works with French Open winner Swiatek, said she appreciated Osaka’s concern about facing questions after a defeat.

 “I absolutely understand the decision in terms of when a player loses a match, and tennis is such a specific sport because at the end of the tournament only one person does not lose,” she told Reuters on Thursday.